open-lambda/open-lambda/docs/boss/setup-dev-env.md

-# Open Lambda Development Environment Setup Guide
+# OpenLambda Development Environment Setup Guide

 ## Overview
 This document explains how to set up a development environment with: